hkjpotato/react-mobile-webapp/README.md

 Use the App
 -----

-The app accepts two hash parameter: start and end in a way like URL/#start/end
+The app accepts three hash parameter: travel mode, start and end URL/#travelmode/start/end

+Travel Mode can be walking/driving/bicycling

 The start and end can be in form of
 - 1. "Place, CITY" (e.g Gatech, ATL/Tech Square, ATL)